RockySong/micropython-rocky/README.md

 - mpy-cross/ -- the MicroPython cross-compiler which is used to turn scripts into precompiled bytecode.
 - ports/unix/ -- a version of MicroPython that runs on Unix.
-- ports/stm32/ -- a version of MicroPython that runs on the PyBoard and similar STM32 boards (using ST's Cube HAL drivers).
+- ports/nxp_rt105/ -- a version of MicroPython that runs on the imxrtevk105x and similar i.mx rt105x boards (using NXP's MCUXpresso SDK drivers).
-- ports/minimal/ -- a minimal MicroPython port.
-Start with this if you want to port MicroPython to another microcontroller.
+- ports/nxp_lpc546/ -- a version of MicroPython that runs on the LPCXPresso54608 board and similar lpc54608 boards (using NXP's MCUXpresso SDK drivers).
 - tests/ -- test framework and test scripts.
 - docs/ -- user documentation in Sphinx reStructuredText format.
 Rendered HTML documentation is available at http://docs.micropython.org (be sure